drupalsocialinitiative/social_auth_linkedin/README.txt

 HOW IT WORKS
 ------------

-User can click on the Linkedin logo on the Social Auth Login block You can also add a button or link anywhere on the site that points to /user/login/linkedin, so theming and customizing the button or link is very flexible.
+User can click on the LinkedIn logo on the Social Auth Login block You can also add a button or link anywhere on the site that points to /user/login/linkedin, so theming and customizing the button or link is very flexible.

-When the user opens the /user/login/linkedin link, it automatically takes user to Linkedin Accounts for authentication.
-Linkedin then returns the user to Drupal site.
-If we have an existing Drupal user with the same email address provided by Linkedin, that user is logged in.
+When the user opens the /user/login/linkedin link, it automatically takes user to LinkedIn Accounts for authentication.
+LinkedIn then returns the user to Drupal site.
+If we have an existing Drupal user with the same email address provided by LinkedIn, that user is logged in.
 Otherwise a new Drupal user is created.

 SUPPORT REQUESTS